site logo

 Before Sharpsburg

 He was a drillmaster and cadet, 1st North Carolina Infantry, date not given.
 He was assigned as Lieutenant and aide-de-camp to General D.H.
-Hill 12 June 1862.
+Hill on 12 June 1862.

 On the Campaign